vbrednikov/infra/README.md

    pip install apache-libcloud
    ```

-> During terraform manipulations, default ssh rule can be dropped, but it is still required to prepare base images with packer.
+> During manipulations with terraform, default ssh rule can be dropped, but it is still required to prepare base images with packer.
 Use the following cmdline to restore:
 >
 > ```
 >  gcloud compute firewall-rules create default-ssh2 --allow=tcp:22 --description="Allow SSH access" --direction=IN --network=default